 Now check the size of the WinSxS folder:

-As you can see, in our example after the compression the size of the WinSxS folder has reduced from 5.8GB to 4GB (approximately by 1/3).
-Not bad, especially taking into consideration that the compression took place for a small SSD with free space highly appreciated.
+As you can see, in our example the size of the WinSxS folder after the compression has reduced from 5.8GB to 4GB (about a third).
+Not bad, especially for a small-sized SSD-drive, the place on which is quite expensive.

-These commands can either be run separately (then it is much easier to control the results of each of them) or used in a single script file.
+These commands can either be run separately (then it is much easier to monitor the results of each of them) or used in a single script file.
 If you run it, the described compression procedure of the WinSxS folder will start.
-You can download the ready-to-use command file here: winsxs_ntfs_compress.bat
+You can download the ready-to-use batch file here: winsxs_ntfs_compress.bat

 This script can be used regularly during system operation, because after new updates or applications have been installed, new uncompressed files will appear in the WinSxS folder.